steph291/sarah/README.md

    check email and speak (all within C prog. each 20m)

 the alpha is working...
-jumping up in the lab scare the h... out of me...everytime.
+jumping up in the lab scare the h... out of me...everytimes.

 Visual alert on events (WIP)
    glade programming with C.